Thu 15 Feb 18

 She said: "I love space exploration, however my journey from a small town in North India to Britain chasing my love, my dream, was not easy."

-After completing a Bachelors of Arts in Ancient Indian History and Anthropology and Master of Arts in Anthropology at Lucknow University; Anushree felt herself drawn to a career in science and was inspired by a magazine article on Dr Terry McGenity from our School of Biological Sciences.
+After completing a Bachelors of Arts in Ancient Indian History and Anthropology and Master of Arts in Anthropology at Lucknow University; Anushree felt herself drawn to a career in science and was inspired by a magazine article on Dr Terry McGenity from our School of Life Sciences.

 She said: "The biggest turning point in my life was reading about Dr McGenity's research on ancient signs of life buried in salt deposits.
 This was mind-boggling astrobiology research he was conducting!"